BingChingus/ButtonStreak/README.md

 # ButtonStreak
-every iteration increases the chance of failure by 1% starting at 0%; prone to integer overflow
+every iteration increases the chance of failure by 1% starting at 0%